Origin and History

 Service during the War

 In June 1759, the regiment was part of the main Allied army under the command of Duke Ferdinand of Brunswick.
 On August 1, the regiment took part in the Battle of Minden where it was deployed in the first line of the 6th column under Major-General von Toll.
 It brought a very timely support to the British infantry advancing straight upon the cavalry deployed on the left of the French centre.
+The regiment later took up its winter-quarters at Gleyberg.

 By May 23 1762, the regiment was attached to Granby's Corps forming the left wing of the Allied army towards Dörnberg.
 It belonged to Colonel von Ahlefeld's Brigade.
 On June 24, the regiment took part in the Battle of Wilhelmsthal.